DigiBP/digibp-weisshorn/README.md

 [![License](http://img.shields.io/:license-apache-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0.html)
 [![Deploy to Heroku](https://img.shields.io/badge/deploy%20to-Heroku-6762a6.svg?longCache=true)](https://heroku.com/deploy)

-This <b>README</b> is used to document the project about the digitalization of a health insurance application process.
+This README is used to document the project about the digitalization of a health insurance application process.

 To have a picture of the current situation, a high level AS-IS process is created with BPMN 2.0.
 Together with the decision table, this AS-IS process is allready executable but requires a lot of human interaction.
 To reduce human tasks, the process is then digitalized and every step of digitalization is documented (TO-BE Digitalized).